dangoddard-trilogy/tech-writer/README.md

-The code changes in the pull request are minor and do not directly affect the README file.
-However, the commit message "fix my stupid code" suggests that the author may have made changes to the code to fix an issue.

-The README file does not require any updates based on the provided code changes and commit message.
-The file remains unchanged and continues to provide an introduction to the project, its purpose, and the challenges and stretch goals for the Technical Writer Agent.
+Based on the provided code changes and commit messages, the README file does not require any updates.
+The commit message "fix my stupid code" suggests that the author made changes to the code to fix an issue, but these changes do not directly affect the README file.
+The README file remains unchanged, providing an introduction to the project, its purpose, and the challenges and stretch goals for the Technical Writer Agent.

-Here is the original README file content:
+The original README file content remains the same, and the updated README remains:

 ```
 # AI for Developer Productivity: Technical Writer Agent